What to Wear Cycling in 5°C

 What should I wear cycling in 5°C?

-At 5°C, we recommend: Skull Cap, Neck Warmer / Buff, Photochromic Lenses, Winter Jacket, Thermal Base Layer, Winter Gloves, Thermal Bib Tights, Thermal Socks, Overshoes.
+At 5°C, we recommend: Helmet, Skull Cap, Neck Warmer, Photochromic Lenses, Winter Jacket, Thermal Base Layer, Winter Gloves, Thermal Bib Tights, Thermal Socks, Overshoes.
 Serious winter kit.
-Double up on layers and protect every extremity.
+Winter jacket, thermal tights, and full extremity protection.

 What does 5°C feel like on a bike?

-On a bike at 5°C, the "Ride Feel" temperature is approximately 1°C due to wind chill from your cycling speed.
-Bitter conditions.
-Protect every extremity and consider a shorter route.
+On a bike at 5°C, the "Ride Feel" temperature is approximately 2°C due to wind chill from your cycling speed.
+Serious winter conditions.
+Full winter jacket and thermal tights.
+Consider a shorter route.

 Do I need a jacket cycling in 5°C?